polinabythebay/dotfiles/README.md

 My dotfiles, yay!

-What to do when I get a new machine to remind my future self:
+What to do when I get a new Mac to remind my future self:

 - Install Sublime: https://www.sublimetext.com/3
 - Install my favorite Terminal profile: http://color.smyck.org/